aqibmehedi007/Kokoro_tts_module/README.md

 ---

-**Note**: This application requires the Kokoro TTS model file to function.
-The model is not included in the repository due to size constraints and should be downloaded separately from [https://huggingface.co/mmwillet2/Kokoro_GGUF/tree/main](https://huggingface.co/mmwillet2/Kokoro_GGUF/tree/main).
-The application will automatically attempt to download the model on first run.
+**Note**: This application automatically downloads the Kokoro TTS Q4 model (178 MB) from [https://huggingface.co/mmwillet2/Kokoro_GGUF/tree/main](https://huggingface.co/mmwillet2/Kokoro_GGUF/tree/main) on first run.
+The model is optimized for quality and performance with a smaller file size compared to higher quantization levels.